gieglas/blog/src/_drafts/ideas/designing-accessible-online-services-a-heuristic-approach-for-designers.md

 - ⬜ Are error messages clear, specific, and helpful? (e.g., “Enter a valid email” instead of “Invalid input”)
 - ⬜ Are optional fields clearly marked? (e.g., non-required fields labeled as “(Optional)”)
-- ⬜ Is the form layout logical and easy to follow (e.g., grouping related fields together)?
+- ⬜ Is the form/page layout logical and easy to follow (e.g., avoid having multiple questions in one page, grouping related fields together)?

 ### 4. ⚙️ Robust (Does it support different user needs?)